razgarabedi/imagedropify/README.md

 *   **Permission Denied:**
     *   For Nginx logs: Ensure `/var/log/nginx` exists and Nginx has permissions.
     *   For application files: Ensure the user running PM2 has read access to project files and write access to `public/uploads` and `users.json`.
+    *   For Nginx serving uploads: Ensure the Nginx user (`www-data`) has read permissions for the full path to the uploaded images in `/var/www/imagedrop/public/uploads/`.
 *   **Nginx Configuration Test Fails:** Carefully review `sudo nginx -t` output for syntax errors.
 *   **Login/Signup Issues:**
     *   Check PM2 logs for errors related to reading/writing `users.json` or JWT generation.
     *   Ensure `JWT_SECRET_KEY` is set in `.env.local`.
     *   Check browser console for client-side errors.
+*   **Uploaded Images Show "isn't a valid image" or "received text/html" Error:**
+    *   This typically means the URL for the image (e.g., `/uploads/users/.../image.jpg`) is returning an HTML page (like a 404 Not Found page) instead of the actual image data.
+    *   **In Production (with Nginx):**
+        *   Verify the `alias` path in your Nginx configuration (`/etc/nginx/sites-available/imagedrop`) for the `location /uploads/` block is absolutely correct and points to `/your/project/path/public/uploads/`.
+        *   Ensure the Nginx user (`www-data`) has read permissions for the entire directory tree leading to the images and the images themselves.
+        *   Check Nginx error logs (`/var/log/nginx/imagedrop.error.log`) for clues.
+        *   Make sure your Nginx configuration was reloaded/restarted after changes (`sudo systemctl restart nginx`).
+    *   **In Development (`npm run dev`):**
+        *   The Next.js dev server should serve files from the `public` directory.
+If it's returning HTML, it means it couldn't find the file at `public/uploads/users/...`.
+        *   Verify the file exists at the expected path within your project's `public` folder immediately after upload.
+        *   Check for case sensitivity issues if developing on Windows/macOS and deploying to Linux.
+*   **Body Exceeded Limit Errors during Upload:**
+    *   Next.js Server Actions: The body size limit is configured in `next.config.ts` under `experimental.serverActions.bodySizeLimit`.
+Default is 1MB.
+Ensure this is set to `10mb` or higher.
+    *   Nginx: The `client_max_body_size` directive in Nginx configuration (`/etc/nginx/sites-available/imagedrop`) must also be set to `10M` or higher.
+    *   Both limits must accommodate your desired maximum upload size.

 ### Updating the Application